daringway/dare-aws-cli/README.md

     ```
 1. Start a new bash session

 ## Overview

 All commands start with 'aws-' for easy tab completion.
-Most commands have the -? and -h options.
+Most commands have the -? and -h option.

 WARNING: Commands that are not listed below are still in development and subject to change.

+## aws-cred-add

+Security store you AWS credentials.
+Currently only support on Mac OS X to store in your keychain.

+## aws-cred

-## aws-cred AWS Credential Switching
+AWS Credential Switching.

 aws-cred is built-in function that allows easy switching between AWS Credentials.

-Credentials can exist in either ~/./aws/credentials or in Mac OS X keychain (see aws-cred-addx)
+Credentials can exist in either ~/./aws/credentials or in Mac OS X keychain (see aws-cred-add)

 If you do not specify a credential a list of options will be presented.